SEARCH

 Registration fees include assorted breakfast items that will be available each day ½ hour prior to the start of the seminar.
 Also included is a Networking Lunch that will be served each training day.

 Special rates are available for multiple attendees from the same organization.
-Contact Elizabeth Andrews at 781-972-5418 to discuss your options and take advantage of the savings.
+Contact Melissa Dolen at 781-972-5418 to discuss your options and take advantage of the savings.

 Click here for our seminar cancellation policy